VariantSync/patching-with-matching-eval/INSTALL.md

 ...
 ```

-The results of the validation are stored in the [simulation-files](simulation-files) directory.
+The results of the validation are stored in the [evaluation-workdir](evaluation-workdir) directory.

 ### Expected Output of the Validation
-The results are saved in a simple [results](simulation-files/results.txt) file in the [simulation-files](simulation-files) directory.
+The results are saved in a simple [results](evaluation-workdir/results.txt) file in the [evaluation-workdir](evaluation-workdir) directory.
 For each run, a JSON object containing the required evaluation data is written to the results file.

 A summary of the results is printed to the console at the end of the validation.
 This summary should look similar to this:
 ```